swisscom/PowerGRR/README.md

 ### Example

-The following examples shows how you could combine the different PowerGRR functions to quickly label some clients, start a flow against them (yes, you could also build a hunt based on a label) and read the results.
+The following examples shows how you could combine the different PowerGRR functions to quickly label some clients, start a flow against them or a hunt based on a label and read the results.

 ```powershell
 # Read the client information to check LastSeenAt and the OSVersion